 TAPS Charter 2011 TAPS Strategic Plan 2013

-TAPS has produced a Rotorua Land Use Directory to help provide farmers with options for improved lake water quality has been launched.
+TAPS has produced the Rotorua Land Use Directory to help provide farmers with alternative land uses to help improve the lake water quality.